Lafarge and FortWhyte Alive – A Relationship Centred Around Growth and Conservation

 Expanding the Commitment

 As the Foundation’s efforts grew, so did its need for additional space.
-In the 1980s, the Foundation proposed that Lafarge give 200 acres of adjacent land, which the company was considering selling, to the Foundation instead to help the cause.
+In the 1980s, the Foundation proposed that Canada Cement give 200 acres of adjacent land, which the company was considering selling, to the Foundation instead to help the cause.

 After extensive negotiations and discussions, Canada Cement agreed to do a land swap, granting the 200-acre to the Foundation, which was a critical development for its future.
 This agreement enabled them to expand their operations and increase opportunities for students and the public to learn about local wildlife, flora, and fauna.